Uncrossed Multiflows and Applications to Disjoint Paths: Maximization Setting: Rounding and Hardness

 \subsection{Uncrossed String Graphs and Approximate Integer Decomposition}

 First we prove \Cref{thm:MEDP}.
-We focus on the node-capacitated problem (\ref{eqn:lp-max-node}), since the edge-capacitated version (\ref{eqn:lp-max-edge}) follows from the same arguments (and is slightly easier to argue anyway).

 Our approach is to establish a so-called approximate integer decomposition property \cite{chekuri2007multicommodity,chekuri2009approximate} for uncrossed multiflows.
 The outline of the strategy is as follows.
 Suppose we are given an uncrossed multiflow $f$, which achieves a value of $\beta$.
 Imagine scaling $f$ by a positive integer $k$ such that $kf$ is integral.
-Of course, $kf$ is unlikely to be feasible.
+Of course, $kf$ may not be feasible.
 However suppose we are able to show that $kf$ can be decomposed as the sum of a small number $b$ of feasible integral flows.
 That is $kf = \sum_{i = 1}^b f^i$ where each $f^i$ is integral and feasible.
 At least one of the $f^i$ flows achieves a $1/b$ fraction of the value of $kf$, and hence a $k/b$ fraction of the value of $f$.

 How can we achieve such a decomposition?
-Suppose (for simplicity) that $kf$ sends 1 unit of flow along (simple) paths $\mathcal P = \set{P_1, \dotsc, P_\ell}$.
-Furthermore suppose that each node of $G$ has unit capacity and hence each appears on at most $k$ paths.
-Our goal then is to partition the paths into classes such that every node appears at most once in each class; the classes then define the flows $f^i$.
-Equivalently, we seek to partition the paths so that paths in the same class do not share a node.
-Phrased this way, we can recognize this as a graph colouring problem on the node-intersection graph of $\mathcal P$.
+Suppose (for simplicity) that $kf$ sends 1 unit of flow along paths $\mathcal P = \set{P_1, \dotsc, P_\ell}$.
+Furthermore suppose that each edge of $G$ has unit capacity and hence each appears on at most $k$ paths.
+Our goal then is to partition the paths into classes such that every edge appears at most once in each class; the classes then define the flows $f^i$.
+Equivalently, we seek to partition the paths so that paths in the same class do not share an edge.
+Phrased this way, we can recognize this as a graph colouring problem on the edge-intersection graph of $\mathcal P$.